Vivian Wu

-Vivian Wu (née Wu Junmei; 邬君梅; born February 5, 1966) is a Chinese-American actress.
-Her big break came in 1987, appearing in the biographical film The Last Emperor.
+Vivian Wu (née Wu Junmei; 邬君梅; born February 5, 1966) is a Chinese and American actress.
+Starring in a variety of North American and Chinese productions, her big break came in 1987, when she appeared in the biographical film The Last Emperor.
 She later went to starring in films Iron & Silk (1990), The Guyver (1991), Heaven & Earth (1993), Teenage Mutant Ninja Turtles III (1993), The Joy Luck Club (1993), and most notably playing the leading roles in The Pillow Book (1996) and The Soong Sisters (1997).
-In 2020, she stars as Dr. Lu Wang in the Netflix science fiction drama Away.
+In 2020, she starred as Dr. Lu Wang in the Netflix science fiction drama series Away, while in 2023, she portrayed Vivian Zhu in the Apple TV+ murder mystery comedy series The Afterparty.

 Early life

 Wu Junmei was born in Shanghai, China.
 Wu is the daughter of Zhu Manfang, one of the leading actresses in China during the 1940s and 1950s.
 She attended Shanghai Shixi High School and began acting at the age of 16 in Shanghai Film Studio.
 In 1987, she attended the Hawaii Pacific University, studying tourism.